at Southern Arkansas University

 The mission of programs in EDAS are to prepare candidates for leadership positions at the local school, district, regional, state and national levels.

 The program offers a master’s degree program in Educational Leadership in Administration and Supervision leading to licensure as a principal.
 Licensure programs are also offered for students holding a master’s degree who seek licensure as a principal curriculum program administrator, or superintendent.
 The curriculum places a strong emphasis of field practicum experiences, clinical experiences and internships.
-One (1) year of experience as a PK-12 teacher is required.
+One (1) year of teaching experience is required.
 Students must conference with the program advisor prior to admission and meet program admission requirements.
 View a list of courses.

 Licensure Program Admissions

-Applicants who currently hold a graduate degree and seek licensure as a principal, curriculum program administrator, superintendent must meet the same admission requirements as applicants for a master’s degree.
+Applicants who currently hold a graduate degree and seek licensure as a principal, curriculum program administrator, and/or superintendent must meet the same admission requirements as applicants for a master’s degree.

 - Master of Education in Educational Leadership in Administration and Supervision (EDAS)